raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ### Suggesting Enhancements

 The guide for submitting an enhancement suggestion, both **new feature and minor improvement ideas**.
-Following the guidelines helps us (maintainers and the community) to understand your suggestion and follow up on it.
+If you follow this guide, you help our maintainers and the community to understand your suggestion and follow up on it.

 #### Before Submitting an Enhancement